-The May 31, 2020 and February 29, 2020 accounts payable - related parties balances of approximately \$0.93 million and \$0.92 million respectively, were comprised primarily of deferred salaries of one of the Company's Executive Officers and certain employees; directors' fees; expense reimbursements; and deferred interest payments on a 12% Subordinated Notes owed to the Company's Chairman, President and Chief Executive Officer.
-Payment of any of these deferred items has been delayed until the Company's cash flow situation improves.
+The November 30, 2020 and February 29, 2020 accounts payable - related parties balances of approximately \$0.97 million and \$0.92 million respectively, were comprised primarily of deferred salaries of one of the Company's Executive Officers and certain employees; directors' fees; expense reimbursements; and deferred interest payments on a 12% Subordinated Notes owed to the Company's Chairman, President and Chief Executive Officer.
+Payment of any other deferred items has been delayed until the Company's cash flow situation improves.